-• Buffer to public or current use classified land

-The property is abutting land owned by the City of Seattle- SPU to the south (parcel 182207-9004).
+- Aquifer protection area - The entire property is located in an area designated as a critical aquifer recharge area (CARA 2).
+The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
+Credit for this category is recommended. - Buffer to public or current use classified land The property is abutting land enrolled in the Designated Forestland program to the south (parcel 202106-9005).
+This parcel was recently harvested but will be replanted.
 The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to this adjacent land, which exceeds the category's requirement.
-Credit for this category is recommended.

-• Forest stewardship land
+Credit for this category is recommended. - Forest stewardship land